-- 2.9.2 Post meaningful, respectful comments, no spam, and no remarks that are off-topic or offensive.
+- 2.9 Best Practices.
+Suggestions on how best to use and maintain social networking at work: - 2.9.1 Ensure that your agency sanctions official participation and representation on Social Media sites.
+Stick to your area of expertise and provide unique, individual perspectives on what is going on at the State and in other larger contexts.
+All statements must be true and not misleading, and all claims must be substantiated and approved. - 2.9.2 Post meaningful, respectful comments, no spam, and no remarks that are off-topic or offensive.
 When disagreeing with others' opinions, keep it appropriate and polite. - 2.9.3 Pause and think before posting.
 Reply to comments in a timely manner when a response is appropriate unless you have posted a disclaimer that this is not official two-way communication. - 2.9.4 Be smart about protecting yourself, your privacy, your agency, and any restricted, confidential, or sensitive information.
 What is published is widely accessible, not easily retractable, and will be around for a long time (even if you remove it), so consider the content carefully.
-Respect proprietary information, content, and confidentiality. - 2.9.5 If you are under a generic name (see above) consider using some form of tagging so staff and users can find out who this is. - 2.9.6 Email or login names should lead the user back to a "state id", such as an official state email address or making a user name that indicates you are a state employee.
+Respect proprietary information, content, and confidentiality.

+- 2.9.5 If you are under a generic name (see Section 2.6 above) consider using some form of tagging so staff and users can find out who this is. - 2.9.6 Email or login names should lead the user back to a "state id", such as an official state email address or make a user name that indicates you are a state employee.